hellonolen/billionaireable/BILLIONAIREABLE_POSITION.md

 ## Copy Style

-- "Give me some Frank Kern stuff.
-I think this Alex Hormozi shit is not what I want."
 - "What I like is copy that speaks of going this way.
 Let's move forward.
 Let's go accomplish something.
 Let's become something."
 - "All of this stuff makes an assumption.
 I don't want to, I don't like copy like this."
 - Copy should not make assumptions about the user's past